 Form I-485 is the application that will be filed with United States Citizenship & Immigration Services (USCIS).
 The affidavit of support from the sponsor will accompany this form.
 There will also be an in-person interview with officials from the USCIS.

-Our attorney can be present for this interview, and ensure that the immigrant’s rights are respected during the process.
+Our family immigration attorney can be present for this interview, and ensure that the immigrant’s rights are respected during the process.
 We can also help applicants prepare for issues that are likely to arise in their interview.

 One point that has to be emphasized—it’s very important that the I-485 Form be filled out correctly and to have a correct, valid underlying basis for it.
 It’s true that genuine and honest mistakes can be corrected, but that will may still cause a delay in the process.
 The waiting time for approval on a green card can already be significant—often ranging over a year of wait—and mistakes put an applicant in the back of the line again.
 Experienced legal counsel can help avoid this.